Abwas/javascript-engineering-book/manuscript/prologue.md

   - Node.js

 ## First Exercise

+X> Exercise 0
+X>
-Read the chapters "Introduction", "What Is  a Front-End Developer?" and "Part I.  The Front-End Practice" from the [Frontend Handbook](https://www.gitbook.com/book/frontendmasters/front-end-handbook/details) (page 5 to 31).
+X> Read the chapters "Introduction", "What Is  a Front-End Developer?" and "Part I.  The Front-End Practice" from the [Frontend Handbook](https://www.gitbook.com/book/frontendmasters/front-end-handbook/details) (page 5 to 31).
+The information in those chapters will give to you a good understand/big picture of the "Frontend Developer land".